restapisolutions/neuros-test/README.md

 2. The cast is missing the gender icons, they looked weird on the top of the images and then I left them off

+3. Episodes filtering menu and functionality.
+It was not specified what to filter for and I would just repeat a simmilar coding pattern like for the cast filter so I think you guys get the point!

 ## Bonus:
 The UI is tabbable and can be used with a keyboard only.

+A test in App.test.tsx to show the pattern of how I test the UI.